 Test results are provided in-office at a specialist office visit.
 If you believe that all your test(s) are completed and need to schedule a follow up appointment, then please contact our office at (702) 804-1212.
 As a reminder, even if you completed your testing the report may not yet be available.
-If you have the report, then please fax in or bring in a copy (e.g. imaging report, lab results, specialist office visit report, etc.).
+If you have the report, then please fax in a copy (e.g. imaging report, lab results, specialist office visit report, etc.).
 Reports can be faxed to (702) 804-1273.

 For calls that are an emergency, please dial 911.
 The office does not provide emergency services.
 For emergency services please call or seek out local emergency services, like a local hospital, or local urgent care facility.